marktr11/WUIR-CLASS-recSys/Code/README_DEVELOPMENT.md

    - Keep track of k values in filenames

 2. **Model Training**:
-   - Each model should be trained separately
+   - Each RL model (DQN, PPO, A2C) should be trained separately
    - Compare results between versions
    - Save used hyperparameters
    - Monitor clustering performance